 Note: If you’re looking for the COVID-19 Grantmaking Program, click here.

 In order to apply for a grant, you will need to first complete a Letter of Intent.
 It is a simple online application that you can access from our Online Grants Management System.
-Once completed, you will be contacted by Julie to schedule a site visit and review your proposal.
+Once completed, you will be contacted by Cathy to schedule a site visit and review your proposal.

 To apply for a grant, click here.

 The Letter of Intent is available in the spring and the fall of each year.

 - The spring cycle Letter of Intent will become available February 1.

 - The fall cycle Letter of Intent will become available August 1.

 If you are eligible to apply, you will be sent a follow-up e-mail providing access to the application, typically within one week of the site visit.